 The table that you can obtain via

---outRawCounts simply contains the sum of the per-base coverage inside each sampled genome bin.
+--outRawCounts simply contains the number of reads overlapping with each individually sampled genome bin.
 For the plot above, each column is sorted in increasing order and then the cumulative sum is plotted.

 $ head fingerprints.tab 'H3K27me3' 'H3K4me1' 'H3K4me3' 'H3K9me3' 'input' 1 0 0 0 0 0 0 0 0 1 0 1 0 0 0 12 0 0 3 3 3 0 1 1 0 6 4 0 1 0 1 0 0 0 0 4 1 1 1 0 1 0 0 0 0